saullocastro/compmech/ROADMAP.rst

 Version 0.5.0
 -------------
-- implement compmech.aero.pistonstiff2Dpanelbay
-- simplify the way we apply pre-stress to be taken as constant or variable along the linear buckling analyses.... we can do Nxx_cte and Nxx_var, for example
 - restructuration of modules
--- create a module stiffpanel1d
--- create a module stiffplate1d
+-- create a module stiffpanelbay
--- create a module stiffpanelbay1d
+-- create a module panel
--- create a module stiffpanelbay2d
+-- create a module stiffener
 -- centralize panel calculation in module panel, include functions k0 and k0y1y2, kG0, kG0y1y2 and so forth
 -- centralize plate calculation in module panel, same as for panels

+Version 0.5.1
+-------------
 - kG0 for stiffener flange (create a fkG0sf) and base (use kG0y1y2)
   (pre-load for 1D stiffeners)

-Version 0.5.1
--------------
-- implement k0edges for pistonstiff2Dpanelbay (not priority)
 - finish implementing pre-load for 1D stiffeners

 Version 0.6.0